PROMOWorld Cup is back – Get 20% extra credits on all Pro plans until July 31, 2026

 ➡️ You get a ready-to-play MP3 voice file in seconds — no complex setup or API key required.

-💸 Is gTTS Really Free?
+💸 Is gTTS Free for Commercial Use?

 Yes — gTTS is free to use, because it relies on the same service that powers Google Translate's “Listen” feature.